MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex7_Validate_Alerts_And_Attacks.md

 7. On the **Attack simulation training** page, select the **PhishingTest1** simulation to view the diagnostic results that were captured for this simulation.

 8. A **PhishingTest1** page should appear.
 Review all the information collected for this simulated attack.
-When you're finished, select the **X** in the upper right-hand corner of the window to close it.
+When you're finished, select the **X** in the top corner of the window to close it.

 9. Leave your browser open in LON-CL1 and do not close any of the tabs.